(This post was first written 11/30/15 and has been revised.)

 Why does it make such a difference?

-A few months ago my friend Brittany gave me a set of cd lectures by South African neuroscientist Dr. Caroline Leaf.
-Dr. Leaf has spent the past 25 years studying the connection between our mind and our brain.
+My friend Brittany once gave me a set of cd lectures by South African neuroscientist Dr. Caroline Leaf.
+Dr. Leaf has spent several decades studying the connection between our mind and our brain.

-Turns out how we use our mind—our thoughts and the choices we make—profoundly affects the actual physical structure of our brain at the cellular level.
+It turns out that how we use our mind—our thoughts and choices—profoundly affects the actual physical structure of our brain at the cellular level.

 It’s so cool!